wso2/docs-is/en/docs/concepts/authorization/dcr.md

 ### What is DCR (Dynamic Client Registration) ?

 Dynamic Client Registration is a protocol that allows OAuth clients to register applications in an authorization server.
-Before this mechanism which is introduced from the [specification](https://tools.ietf.org/html/rfc7591) the client registration happened manually.
-With this implementation, the client registration could be done in two ways.
+Before this mechanism was introduced to the [specification](https://tools.ietf.org/html/rfc7591) the client registration happened manually.
+With this implementation, the client registration can be done in two ways.

 - A client can be registered dynamically with the authorization server itself
 - A programmer can register a client programmatically